Hernando Calvo Ospina: Life and work

 The case of Calvo Ospina induced the Spanish journal El País to explain the reason why the European authorities and their transport companies accepted that the United States take this kind of decisions, i.e. in order to avoid passengers to descend in their territory.

 On 22 September 2011 the French government denied him the French nationality.
 The letter sent by the Ministry of Internal Affairs says that this decision was taken because of his "relationships with the Cuban representation in Paris" and "his proximity to the castrist ideology."
 He was also reproached for having met members of the FARC "during his activities as a journalist" and for appearing on the "American list of persons who were prohibited to fly over the air space of the United States."

 He attended the World Assembly of the Encuentro Mundial de Intelectuales y Artistas en Defensa de la Humanidad (World Assembly of Intellectuals and Artists for the Defense of Humanity), which took place in Caracas, Venezuela, from 1 to 5 December 2004 and gathered more than 400 representatives from 52 countries and cultures.
 During this event, the idea launched by several intellectuals from Mexico and Cuba the year before took shape.
 Ever since he has been one of the active members of the REDH (Red de Intelectuales y Artistas En Defensa de la Humanidad).

 On 18 July 2016 the Municipal Council of the Poder Popular of Guantánamo, Cuba, awarded him a replica of La Fama, the symbol of the city, as well as the Commemorative Seal on the occasion of the premiere of his documentary Todo Guantánamo es nuestro ("All Guantanamo Is Ours").
 He was also honoured by the Instituto Cubano de Amistad con los Pueblos (Cuban Institute for Friendship with the People, ICAP) and received the award from the hands of its vice-president, Fernando Gonzalez Llort, Hero of the Republic of Cuba.
 On both occasions he was honoured for "his activism in favour of Cuba and its truths".
 "For contributing to making the truth about Cuba known to the world as it is being regularly distorted by the big transnational media concerns".

+On April 22, 2025, on the occasion of World Book and Copyright Day, proclaimed by UNESCO in November 1995, the delegation of the Bolivarian Republic of Venezuela to that international institution awarded you the UNESCO Commemorative Medal of the Bicentennial of the Birth of Simón Bolívar, in "recognition of your professional and intellectual career".